Hepatitis A virus infection

 Hepatitis A is usually a self-limited disease that does not lead to chronic infection or chronic liver disease.
 However, 10%-15% of patients can experience transient relapses of symptoms within 6 months following the initial hepatitis A episode.
 Fulminant hepatitis A, with a case fatality rate of approximately 0.5%, can lead to acute liver failure and may require emergent liver transplantation.

-The majority of pediatric hepatitis A infections are asymptomatic or clinically unrecognized.
+Pediatric patient considerations: Most pediatric hepatitis A infections are asymptomatic or clinically unrecognized.
 Hepatitis A causes symptomatic illness in only 30% of adolescents and children compared with 70% of adults.

 B15.9 – Hepatitis A without hepatic coma